-- 1. Paying due regard to equality issues within all our key policies, planning, decision making processes and performance management; - 2.
-Ensuring that our planning contributes towards our equality objectives; - 3.
+- 1. Paying due regard to equality and diversity issues within all our key policies, planning, decision making processes and performance management; - 2.
+Ensuring that our Christian vision and values are the foundation of our improvement planning, contributing towards our equality objectives; - 3.
 Ensuring that arrangements are in place to monitor and report on our progress against our objectives - 4.
-Ensuring that we engage effectively with our learners, staff, parents and local communities in planning, delivering and monitoring the objectives
+Ensuring that we engage effectively with our learners, staff and parents and local communities in planning, delivering and monitoring the objectives